Album Cover Art: Harmonic Motion by The Brainstorm Trust

 album cover art

-I created the album cover for Harmonic Motion by The Brainstorm Trust, a concept album inspired by the experience of visiting a small local theme park.
-The goal of the artwork was to capture a dreamlike, slightly distorted memory of a child exploring the park, evoking both nostalgia and whimsy.
-In collaboration with the client, we identified key elements to include in the illustration, with the clock in the archway serving as a central, eye-catching feature.
+I was commissioned to create the album cover art for Harmonic Motion by The Brainstorm Trust, a concept album inspired by the surreal and nostalgic memories of visiting a small local theme park.
+The creative goal was to visually capture a dreamlike, slightly distorted recollection from a child’s perspective, evoking both the whimsy and the emotional resonance of such an experience.

 CD illustration